Read the style guide for Cancer Research UK's pages on health information and patient information.

 Pronunciation guide.
-As an aid to our site users, we give phonetic guidance on how to say difficult words, particularly medical ones that may be unfamiliar eg lymphocytic (pronounced lim-fo-sit-ik).
-Try not to use real words as part of the phonetic spelling as it can confuse eg 'in-juicy-bull' for inducible.
+As an aid to our site users, we give phonetic guidance on how to say difficult words, particularly medical ones that may be unfamiliar.
+For example, lymphocytic (pronounced lim-fo-sit-ik).
+Try not to use real words as part of the phonetic spelling as it can confuse.
+For example, 'in-juicy-bull' for inducible.

 Protein names - always use standard protein names and symbols.
-When first used, give the full gene name followed by its symbol in parentheses - eg. Insulin-like growth factor 1 (IGF1).
-For protein symbols, all letters are in upper case e.g. IGF1.
-The Greek alphabet is never used, e.g. TNFA, not TNFα.
-Generally protein symbols do not contain punctuation such as hyphens.
+When first used, give the full gene name followed by its symbol in parentheses - Insulin-like growth factor 1 (IGF1).
+For protein symbols, all letters are in upper case, such as IGF1.
+The Greek alphabet is never used, so TNFA not TNFα.
+Generally, protein symbols do not contain punctuation such as hyphens.

 Quantity.
 There are grammatical rules about the use of 'less' and 'fewer'.
 If it is possible to count what you are describing, use 'fewer'.
 If not, use 'less'.
 For example, there are fewer people on the beach, but less sand.

-Registered trademark - we don’t use the registered trade mark symbol when mentioning drug names as it interferes with reading for a lay person.
+Registered trademark - we don’t use the registered trademark symbol when mentioning drug names as it interferes with the flow of reading.

-Sacs (not sacks) when describing certain body parts: for example: alveoli are tiny air sacs or pericardial sac or scrotal sac.
+Sacs (not sacks) when describing certain body parts.
+For example, alveoli are tiny air sacs, or a pericardial sac or scrotal sac.

-Short sentences – we can use conjunctions to start sentences, such as And and But.
-But this should only be done if there is a genuine need for the 'and' or the 'but', ie the second sentence is dependent on, or an extension of the first.
+Short sentences – Have an average sentence length of 16 words or under.
+We can use conjunctions to start sentences, such as And and But.
+But this should only be done if there is a genuine need for the 'and' or the 'but'.
+For example, the second sentence is dependent on, or an extension of the first.
 Don't just put them in for the sake of it.

 Short term doesn't have a hyphen.